-EE-Emerge will be offered Academic Year 2016-2017.
-In EE-Emerge student teams conceive, design and build interactive electronic systems to appeal to the general public.
-EE-Emerge offers participants the opportunity to develop and apply their basic electrical and computer engineering principles to create an interactive technology exhibit accessible to the general public.
+EE-Emerge will be offered Academic Year 2018-2019.
+In EE-Emerge, student teams conceive, design, and build interactive electronic systems to appeal to the general public.
+EE-Emerge offers students the opportunity to develop and apply their basic electrical and computer engineering principles to create an interactive exhibit accessible to the general public.
 EE-Emerge is sponsored by Texas Instruments.
 For examples of EE-Emerge projects, see below:

 Pressure Mat Game: https://drive.google.com/open?id=0B-tgsdJQ55rwdHlBMDRVbE5KQ1U